 How Unsubscribes Work

 Mobile Message includes built-in unsubscribe handling to help you stay compliant with Australian spam laws.
-When a recipient opts out, the platform automatically blocks further messages to that number.
+When a recipient replies with the word STOP, the platform automatically blocks further messages to that number.

 Adding an opt-out message